Ben Uri Gallery & Museum: History

 The Ben Uri Art Society was founded in the East End of London in 1915 by the Russian emigre artist Lazar Berson to provide an art venue for Jewish immigrant craftsmen and artists then unable to gain access to mainstream artistic societies, due to traditional obstacles faced by all migrant minorities.
 Ben Uri was founded along the lines of the Bezalel School, created nine years earlier in 1906 in Jerusalem.
 It was named after Bezalel Ben Uri, the craftsman who designed and built the Ark of the Covenant.
 From 1926 to 1933, the president of the Ben Uri Art Society was the Polish painter Leopold Pilichowski (1869–1934).

-After electing a new board of trustees in October 2000, led by David Glasser, the charity was relaunched in 2001 with a new name, Ben Uri Gallery and Museum, and has rented its in St. John's Wood gallery since June 2002.
+After electing a new board of trustees in October 2000, led by David Glasser, the charity was relaunched in 2001 with a new name, Ben Uri Gallery and Museum.
+For many years based in Soho, since June 2002 the charity has moved to the St. John's Wood gallery in north London.